enkidevs/curriculum/mongodb/intro/databases/create-a-database-mongodb.md

 ---
 ## Content

-In MongoDB, the `use NAME_OF_DATABASE` command is used to either create a new database or switch to an existing one.
+In MongoDB, the `use <db>` command is used to either create a new database or switch to an existing one.

 **Note:** If you do not create a new database, the default `test` database will be used.